 Our adrenal glands are responsible for managing the body’s response to stress, mainly through the release of the hormone cortisol.
 Stress in this sense can mean ANY kind of stress, ranging from immediate danger to disease, high impact or endurance exercise, financial concerns or relationship problems.
 If the adrenals feel the body is under attack they release cortisol to mobilise its resources to escape and survive (flight or fight).

-And if the cortisol levels are jammed on high all day, because of your annoying boss and boyfriend, then you’re in trouble?
+And if the cortisol levels are jammed on high all day, because of your annoying boss or other half, then you’re in trouble?

 If our cortisol levels don’t drop, then too much may flood the body, causing blood sugar imbalances, sleep disruption, impaired cognition and increased abdominal fat.
 What’s more, to make cortisol the body ‘steals’ the ingredients it would have put towards manufacturing other hormones, so your whole hormonal system falls out of whack.

 And if the response is prolonged - for example, severe negative work stress over a year - the adrenals can then swing the other way and become fatigued.
 This means that the body cannot produce enough cortisol to respond how it should.
 Negative effects of adrenal fatigue include exhaustion, lowered immune function, depression and inflammation.